How priors of initial hyperparameters affect Gaussian process regression models: Sensitivity of prior distributions for initial hyperparameters

 For many kernels the likelihood function \eqref{nlml} is not convex with respect to the hyperparameters, therefore the optimisation algorithm may converge to a local optimum whereas the global one may provide better results \cite{cite:autokernel}.
 As a result the optimised hyperparameters achieved by maximum likelihood estimation and the performance of GPR may depend on the initial values of the optimisation algorithm \cite{cite:WCKI,cite:BBS,mackay1998introduction,wilson2014covariance}.

 A common strategy adopted by most GPR practitioners is a heuristic method.
 That is, the optimisation is repeated using several initial values generated randomly from a simple prior distribution, which is often selected based on their expert opinions and experiences.
 The final estimates of the hyperparameters are the ones with the largest likelihood values after convergence \cite{cite:WCKI,cite:BBS,wilson2014covariance}.
 It is therefore interesting to know how prior distributions affect the performance of GPR since the above strategy can not guarantee a global maximum of the likelihood function is found, or the sensitivity of prior distributions to the performance of GPR, which, to the best of our knowledge, has not been studied in the literature.
-In this paper, we consider several different priors and study their influences to the estimates of the hyperparameters and the performance of GPR models for some commonly used kernels.
+In this paper, we provide the first empirical study of the impact of the prior distributions on the hyperparameter estimation and the performance of GPR, for some commonly used kernels in GPR modelling.
+The procedure for hyperparameter estimation is described below.